GaiaNet-AI/docs/docs/node-guide/register.md

 ## Join a Domain

 Once your node is successfully bound, you can proceed to join a Gaia Domain.
+There are two ways to join a domain:
+* Join a domain from your nodes management page
+* Join a domain from the [AI Agent Domains page](https://www.gaianet.ai/agents)

-### Steps to Join a Domain
+### Steps to Join a Domain from Your Node Management Page

 1. **Locate Your Nodes**
    Navigate to **Profile → Nodes** to view the list of nodes you already registered.